-The Graduate Program in Educational Theatre at The City College of New York utilizes service learning to best prepare candidates with the development of skills needed by a theatre teacher and teaching artist.
+The Graduate Program in Educational Theatre at The City College of New York utilizes service learning to best prepare candidates for careers as theatre teacher and teaching artist.
 Community outreach programs include:

 After School Drama Program

 Collaborating with PS 161 in Harlem, candidates enrolled in EDCE 3700C Fundamentals of Teaching Theatre work alongside their instructor, to direct, choreograph, produce, design and teach a full-scale musical with the 6th-8th grade students.
 Through this partnership middle school students gain self-confidence, learn how to collaborate with peers, and develop theatre skills.